Consensys/doc.teku/docs/HowTo/Get-Started/Build-From-Source.md

 in `build/install/teku`.

 !!! tip
+    To build a `.tar` or `.zip` distribution, use the `./gradlew distTar` or `./gradlew distZip` command.
 Run `./gradlew tasks` to view the list of available Gradle tasks.